-The pantry, one of the most challenging places in your home to keep organized.
+The pantry is one of the most challenging places in your home to keep organized.
 The stock held within is constantly changing, and everyone in the house is always getting in and rearranging.
 It’s even more of a challenge when you have kids.

 An average pantry may seem difficult to keep organized, but it is doable.
 But how about if you have a pantry with deep shelves?
 You know, the kinds of shelves that are so deep things get shoved to the back and easily forgotten?